Laura Fuentes

 Let me know how much you enjoy the recipe!
 I love using leftovers from pizza night. enjoy!

-A Shoemaker
+• A Shoemaker says

 They were awesome…I don’t know how you are able to stretch the recipes for lunches though.
 My Husband, 19 year old son and 2 daughters (7 & 10) devoured all but 4, which I squirreled away for breakfast the next day. 🙂 We used some pepperoni, black olives, mozzarella, and fresh tomatoes for our recipe.
 Can’t wait to try other ingredients.